A. THE AWARDS

 - Judging panels may reserve the right to alter the category for which a nomination has been received, if another category is deemed more appropriate.

-- For the categories of Most Performed Screen Composer - Australia and Most Performed Screen Composer- Overseas no judging panel is required as APRA collates its rankings, in conjunction with the work's performance activity, to determine the final nominees.
+- For the categories of Most Performed Screen Composer - Australia and Most Performed Screen Composer- Overseas no judging panel is required as APRA collates the composers' performance activity to determine the final nominees.
 The APRA board has final endorsement.

 - The Distinguished Services to the Australian Screen Award encompasses outstanding contribution to the Film and Television industry, including, but not limited to producers/directors, philanthropists, educators, music supervisors and event producers that provide promotion, opportunities and education for Australian Composers